 Tanya was having something in her mind, she said;

-“There might be a different way to approach this situation with the incubus, why don’t you reshape to a male version of yourself?
+“There might be a different way to approach this situation with the incubus, why don’t you shapeshift to a male version of yourself?
 It could be easier to lure them to your side, don’t you think my queen?”

-Well, that sounded great but I don’t have that power, not that I know, I have never used it.
+“Well, that sounded great but I don’t have that power, not that I know, I have never used it.”
+Uttered Sheryl.

 “You should be able to do it, have you tried before?”
 Tanya asked.

 Of course!
-If Paimon has my head I can reshape to any other form, well thanks to Leann for chopping it for him.
-Leann, Leann… she is always coming to my mind but I guess we should probably stay in different paths, I wonder if we will ever be together again someday?
+If Paimon has my head I can shapeshift to any other form, well thanks to Leann for chopping it for him.
+Leann, Leann . . . she is always coming to my mind but I guess we should probably stay in different paths, I wonder if we will ever be together again someday?

 Tanya saw a little bit of sadness in my face but she said there might a chance for that to happen, it may take some time as everything is so recent and fresh and I still need to find my flock, my entourage before proceeding with anything else.

 I set aside those feelings for Leann; they could doom my dominance here so ill better not get emotional.
-Keeping my head up I told Tanya; ill proceed with your idea, ill rather try that than just kill any other potential follower.
+Keeping my head up I told Tanya; “I’ll proceed with your idea, I’ll rather try that than just kill any other potential follower.”

 Something I got in mind after embracing Tanya’s idea, was the fact that becoming a male demon could even lure the remaining demons that were lost in lust, having sex between themselves whatsoever to come and join me, would be a nice opportunity for them to redeem themselves and become worthy of belonging to a herd of warriors instead of just stray souls.

 This was something I have never tried before, changing my complete appearance was far to cross my mind.
-Wanting to be witness of my own transformation I decided I will stand in front of my covered mirror, I was going to go through the pain, as I knew its effects from staring at Agatha’s horrifying and distressing reshaping.
+Wanting to be witness of my own transformation I decided I will stand in front of my mirror, I was going to go through the pain, as I knew its effects from staring at Agatha’s horrifying and distressing reshaping.

 Tanya spoke; “this is a great idea, something you might not know is you can use the mirror to simulate the shape you want to achieve.”